shihaisun-scott/sun_LGN_macaque_transcriptomics/data/README.md

 # Description
 Data files are placed here:
-- download data from [ALLEN BRAIN MAP](https://portal.brain-map.org/atlases-and-data/rnaseq/comparative-lgn) and place here
+- data is downloaded from [ALLEN BRAIN MAP](https://portal.brain-map.org/atlases-and-data/rnaseq/comparative-lgn)
 - data files from the R scripts will be automatically saved here